scikit-learn/enhancement_proposals/slep023/proposal.rst

     on_fit_task_end by MaxIterEstimator for fit (MetaEstimatorCV fold 4) teardown by MaxIterEstimator for fit (MetaEstimatorCV fold 4)

-The trace is similar to the first example except that it is repeated for each fold.
-In particular the setup and tear down are performed for each fit of the sub-estimator.
-Finally, let's consider the same composition but with an auto-propagated callback registered on the meta-estimator:
+The trace is similar to the first example, except that it is repeated for each fold.
+In particular, the `setup` and `teardown` hooks are called for every fit of the sub-estimator clone.
+Finally, consider the same composition with an auto-propagated callback registered on the meta-estimator:

 .. code-block:: python

     >>> estimator = MyEstimator(n_iter=10)
-    >>> MyEstimatorCV(estimator, cv=5).set_callbacks(MyAutoPropagatedCallback()).fit(X, y)
+    >>> MetaEstimatorCV(estimator, cv=5).set_callbacks(MyAutoPropagatedCallback()).fit(X, y)
     setup by MetaEstimatorCV for fit
     on_fit_task_begin by MetaEstimatorCV for fit
     on_fit_task_begin by MaxIterEstimator for fit (MetaEstimatorCV fold 0)